How Much Antioxidants Do You Need Per Day?: Superfoods and Supplements to Hit Your Optimal Intake

 A bowl of antioxidant rich blackberries with a high orac score.

 Blackberries are full of antioxidants and can easily be found at any grocery store.
 Blackberries particularly contain high levels of anthocyanins.
-Anthocyanins possess anti-cancer, anti-inflammatory, anti-diabetic, and anti-obesity effects, and they can also help prevent cardiovascular diseases.
+Anthocyanins possess anti-cancer, anti-inflammatory, anti-diabetic, and anti-obesity effects, and they can also help prevent cardiovascular and neurological diseases.
 Blackberries also contain high levels of vitamin K, a vital nutrient for blood clotting.

 Are you looking to lose some weight?
 Check out these mental health hacks to get in the right mindset!